 If is practicable to do so, it is recommended to restore to spare disk space using the gbak -c[reate] option and test the restored database using isql or your preferred admin tool.
-If the restored database is good, shut down the server.
-Make a filesystem copy of the old database and then copy the restored database file (or files) over their existing counterparts.
+If the restored database is good, shut down the old database (you can use the gfix command-line tool for this; see the InterBase Operations Guide; a link is given in the next section).
+Make a filesystem copy of the old database just in case and then copy the restored database file(s) over their existing counterparts.